-There’s nothing as good as wild sockeye salmon cooked on cedar or alder planks over lump charcoal.
-The salmon gets slowly smoked on the wood, while also absorbing the smoke of your charcoal.
+Nothing beats wild sockeye salmon cooked on cedar wood planks over lump charcoal on the Big Green Egg.
+The salmon gets slowly smoked on the wood, while also absorbing the smoke from the charcoal.
 If I died and went to heaven, I imagine it would smell like this.

 You get such great flavor from cooking them on the cedar plank, I usually do a simple seasoning such as slathering the fish in an old bay compound butter, or applying an ample amount of Dizzy Pig BBQ Tsunami Spin Rub Spice – 7.6 oz.
 But a good dash of sea salt, fresh ground pepper and a drizzle of lemon afterward should also do the trick.

 Cedar planked salmon is great paired with any veggie, but one of my favorites is grilled asparagus drizzled in lemon.
 I like to grill a few lemons at the same time – this makes for a great presentation on the plate as well as makes them extra juicy for squeezing on the salmon.
 Another great pairing is my Charleston style coleslaw.

 - 2 Cedar planks – soak in water for 30 minutes before using- I prefer Outdoor Gourmet Sustainalby Produced Cedar Grilling Planks

 - Salmon (I prefer wild sockeye salmon)- at least 5 oz. per person

 - Dizzy Pig BBQ Tsunami Spin Rub Spice – 7.6 oz (Or rub of your choice, OR compound butter mixture such as this Old Bay compound butter recipe)